How to find the best limited company accountant

 Vantage Accounting£79Price based on up to £85k turnover.
 Small company specialists.Half price offer available.

-How to choose an accountant
+How to choose the best accountant

-We’ve been providing guides to small companies for almost 20 years, and from our experience, one of the best ways to choose an accountant is via recommendations from people you know and trust.
+From our experience, one of the best ways to choose an accountant is via recommendations from people you know and trust.

-Don’t necessarily only consider price.
-Service is arguably more important – as there’s nothing worse than an unreliable accountant.
+Good customer service is arguably more important – as there’s nothing worse than an unreliable accountant.

-Before signing up, find out if you will have a dedicated point of contact.
-Some firms operate a kind of ‘conveyor belt’ system where you may not know from day-to-day who to contact if you have an query.
+Some firms operate a kind of ‘conveyor belt’ system where you may not know from day-to-day who to contact if you have a query.

-A good accountant can not only save your company money, but will also provide reassurance that your financial affairs are being looked after, tax deadlines are being met, and potential problems are spotted in advance.
-So, if you’re starting up a new business, what should you look out for when choosing a limited company accountant?
+A good accountant will not only save your company money, but will also provide reassurance that your financial affairs are being looked after, tax deadlines are being met, and potential problems are spotted in advance.

 Costs